Pixate/pixate-expression-machine/README.md

 ## Documentation

-More info about EM can be find in the [Wiki](https://github.com/Pixate/pixate-expression-machine/wiki)
+More info about EM can be found in the [Wiki](https://github.com/Pixate/pixate-expression-machine/wiki)